angli66/simsense/README.md

 to clone the repository and get the 3rd party library.

 Before installing, check your NVIDIA GPU's compute capability at https://developer.nvidia.com/cuda-gpus.
 The default settings supports NVIDIA GPU with compute capability of 6.0, 6.1, 7.0, 7.5, 8.0 and 8.6.
-Check your GPU's compute capability and if it's not listed above, add the value into `CMakeLists.txt`.
-For example, if your GPU's compute capability is 8.9, change line 19 of `CmakeLists.txt` into
+Check your GPU's compute capability and if it's not listed above, add the value into line 19 of `CMakeLists.txt`.

-    set_target_properties(simsense PROPERTIES CUDA_ARCHITECTURES "60;61;70;75;80;86;89")

 After that, run